Top 25 Things You Must Have for Your Baby's First Month

 Storage bottles that come with a nipple are great so you can just warm the bottles up and not have to pour into anything.
-Lansinoh’s breast milk storage bags are the best deal I can find.
+Lansinoh’s breast milk storage bags are the best deal per bag that I can find.
 They are easy to use, and I have seen some hacks on YouTube on how to attach Lansinoh’s bags to any breast pump in order to pump directly into the bag.
 I can see this being useful if you have a model of breast pump with bottles that are not easily cleaned.
 My bottles are easily cleaned, so I do not have a problem with just pouring the milk into the bag.

 9. Bottle Warmer